 Strike while the iron is hot, but also make sure the data doesn’t decay, or a solid lead now might be useless in a few months.

-By learning to mark deals lost earlier in the sales process and of my own accord helped me spend more time on deals that were winnable and less on those that weren’t.
+“Like most salespeople, I made a lot of mistakes early in my career.
+But I was taught an axiom early on: ‘70% of all deals should be winnable.’
+Learning to mark deals lost earlier in the sales process and of my own accord helped me spend more time on deals that were winnable and less on those that weren’t.
 Consequently, I felt that the deals I spent time on were genuinely at least 70% winnable, keeping my sales pipeline clean and my sales velocity high.”

 Every week, review all open deals as well as the lost deals from the previous week.
-Understand your losing and winning categories (on price, on product features, in a specific industry, or other) and make this clear to your marketing team.
+Understand your losing and winning categories (on price, on product features, in a specific industry, or other) and make this clear to your sales and marketing team.
 Together, you can fine-tune your tactics on a regular basis by learning from this knowledge.